The Robert Day School of Economics and Finance

 Posting an Employment Opportunity

-If you have an opportunity that you would like to publicize with the students of The Robert Day School, please contact Michelle or Marisa.
-They will work with you to produce a customized pool of qualified of applicants.
-Please keep in mind that they will need the following information for any employment posting: (i) the position title and job description; (ii) the position and posting start and end dates; (iii) a list of necessary application documents; and (iv) a preferred method of resume and cover letter delivery.
+If you have an opportunity that you would like to publicize with the students of The Robert Day School, please contact Michelle.
+She will work with you to produce a customized pool of qualified of applicants.
+Please keep in mind that we will need the following information for any employment posting: (i) the position title and job description; (ii) the position and posting start and end dates; (iii) a list of necessary application documents; and (iv) a preferred method of resume and cover letter delivery.

 On-campus interviews give recruiters the chance to interview Claremont College students at CMC.
 You have the option of pre-screening and selecting the students to interview or having an open schedule where students can sign up on a first-come, first-served basis.
 With the use of Claremont Connect, our electronic job database, the External Relations team is able to make your position search hassle-free with on-line resume review and interview scheduling.
 Once you arrive on-campus, a representative will escort you to your individual interview room and assist you with any other needs that you may have during your visit.